- GDP (PPP):

-Liberia’s economic freedom score is 50.9, making its economy the 158th freest in the 2018 Index.
-Its overall score has increased by 1.8 points, with significant improvements in trade freedom, labor freedom, and investment freedom outpacing lower scores for the tax burden, property rights, and government spending indicators.
-Liberia is ranked 35th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Liberia’s economic freedom score is 49.7, making its economy the 160th freest in the 2019 Index.
+Its overall score has decreased by 1.2 points, with sharp drops in government integrity, labor freedom, and trade freedom outweighing a spike in the score for fiscal health.
+Liberia is ranked 37th among 47 countries in the Sub-Saharan Africa region, and its overall score is well below the regional and world averages.

-In the aftermath of the Ebola epidemic, the government is trying to use new mining projects and a planned expansion of electricity production to promote broad-based economic growth.
+The new president is focused on poverty reduction, job creation, critical infrastructure needs, and agricultural development to increase food production.
+The government hopes that new mining projects and expanded electricity production will spur broad-based economic growth.
 The rule of law is not enforced effectively, and weak property rights and the judicial system’s lack of transparency seriously impede private-sector development.
 Sustained economic revitalization will depend on diversification, increased investment and trade, higher global commodity prices, remittances, strengthened institutions, action to combat corruption, and political stability.

-Settled by freed slaves from the United States, Liberia enjoyed relative peace until a long and bloody civil war that ended in 1995.
+Settled in the 18th century by freed slaves, predominantly from the United States, Liberia enjoyed relative peace until a long and bloody civil war that ended in 1995.
 Rebel leader Charles Taylor was forced to step down as president in 2003 and was later convicted of war crimes.
-Ellen Johnson Sirleaf became president in 2006 and stabilized the country.
+Ellen Johnson Sirleaf became president in 2006 and stabilized the country during her two terms.
 U.N. peacekeepers departed in 2016.
-Sirleaf was constitutionally limited to two terms.
-Former soccer star George Weah and Vice President Joseph Boakai were the top two vote-getters in the October 2017 presidential election.
-A November runoff was delayed to investigate dubious allegations of fraud.
+Former soccer star George Weah defeated Vice President Joseph Boakai in the 2017 presidential election following delays to investigate allegations of fraud.
 Liberia is rich in natural resources, including rubber, mineral resources, and iron ore, but suffers from widespread poverty.

 Liberia’s top individual and corporate income tax rates are 25 percent.
 Other taxes include property and goods and services taxes.
-The overall tax burden equals 31.7 percent of total domestic income.
-Over the past three years, government spending has amounted to 36.8 percent of total output (GDP), and budget deficits have averaged 6.0 percent of GDP.
-Public debt is equivalent to 44.8 percent of GDP.
+The overall tax burden equals 21.8 percent of total domestic income.
+Over the past three years, government spending has amounted to 35.5 percent of the country’s output (GDP), and budget deficits have averaged 4.2 percent of GDP.
+Public debt is equivalent to 34.4 percent of GDP.